Iris (mythology)

-In ancient Greek religion and mythology, Iris (/ˈaɪrᵻs/; EYE-riss; Ἶρις /grc/) is a daughter of the gods Thaumas and Electra, the personification of the rainbow and messenger of the gods, a servant to the Olympians and especially Queen Hera.
+In ancient Greek religion and mythology, Iris (/ˈaɪrᵻs/; EYE-riss; Ἶρις /grc/) is a daughter of the gods Thaumas and Electra, and the personification of the rainbow.
+She functions as a messenger and servant to the Olympians, particularly Hera.
+Iris was traditionally seen as the consort of Zephyrus, the god of the west wind and one of the four Anemoi, by whom she is the mother of Pothos in some texts.

-Iris appears in several stories carrying messages from and to the gods or running errands but has no unique mythology of her own.
-Similarly, very little to none of a historical cult and worship of Iris is attested in surviving records, with only a few traces surviving from the island of Delos.
-In ancient art, Iris is depicted as a winged young woman carrying a caduceus, the symbol of the messengers, and a pitcher of water for the gods.
-Iris was traditionally seen as the consort of Zephyrus, the god of the west wind and one of the four Anemoi, by whom she is the mother of Pothos in some versions.
+While Iris appears in several stories running errands or carrying messages to and from the gods, she has no unique mythology of her own.
+There are only a few traces of archaic worship and cultic activity on the island of Delos, and mentions of her worship are scant in surviving records.
+In ancient art, Iris was depicted as a winged young woman carrying a caduceus, the symbol of messengers, and a pitcher of water for the gods.

 Etymology

 The ancient Greek noun Ἶρις means both the rainbow and the halo of the Moon.
 An inscription from Corinth provides evidence for an original form Ϝῖρις (Wîris) with a digamma that was eventually dropped.
-The noun seems to be of pre-Greek origin.
-A Proto-Indo-European pre-form *uh_{2}i-r-i- has been suggested as well, although Beekes finds it 'hard to motivate.'
+The noun appears to be of pre-Greek in origin.
+A Proto-Indo-European pre-form *uh_{2}i-r-i- has been suggested as well, although Beekes finds it "hard to motivate".

 Family

 According to Hesiod's Theogony, Iris is the daughter of Thaumas and the Oceanid Electra and the sister of the Harpies: Arke and Ocypete.
-During the Titanomachy, Iris was the messenger of the Olympian gods while her sister Arke betrayed the Olympians and became the messenger of the gods' enemy, the Titans.
-She is the goddess of the rainbow.
-She also serves nectar to the goddesses and gods to drink.
+According to the Dionysiaca of Nonnus, Iris' brother was the river god Hydaspes.

 Zephyrus, who is the god of the west wind, is often said to be her consort.
-Together they had a son named Pothos, or alternatively they were the parents of Eros, the god of love, according to sixth century BC Greek lyric poet Alcaeus, though Eros is usually said to be the son of Ares and Aphrodite.
-According to the Dionysiaca of Nonnus, Iris' brother is Hydaspes.
+Together they had a son named Pothos.
+Alternatively they were the parents of Eros, the god of love, according to sixth century BC Greek lyric poet Alcaeus, though Eros is usually said to be the son of Aphrodite.

-She is also known as one of the goddesses of the sea and the sky.
-Iris links the gods to humanity.
-She travels with the speed of wind from one end of the world to the other and into the depths of the sea and the underworld.